vincenzomadaghiele/RL-impro/README.md

-## Training agents with a custom synthesizer
+## Training agents with a custom synthesizer and a custom corpus
 It is possible to train the agent on any custom synthesizer coded in Pure Data, using any corpus of sond files representing the musician.

 ### 1. Making a custom synth in PD